10 Jun 2025

 Customer experience is the overall perception a customer has of your brand or business, encompassing all touchpoints and interactions throughout their customer journey, from awareness to advocacy.

 Customer experience research, then, is the systematic process of gathering and analyzing data about customers’ interactions with the company across all touchpoints.
 When done correctly, customer research can help you gain insights into customer behavior, anticipate their needs, and reduce pain points.
-A few key components of CX research to know include:

 Understanding the user journey: CX research places enormous importance on the totality of the user journey, so mapping these and understanding how the phases impact each other is of high importance for researchers.

 Collecting and analyzing customer feedback: CX research is rooted in empathizing with customers so you can better understand their needs and pain points and then find ways for your brand to fulfill or intercept them, respectively.
-This empathy is gained through extensive collection of feedback from real customers from methods including observational studies, focus groups, and surveys.
+This empathy is gained through extensive collection of feedback from real customers from methods including observational studies, focus groups, and design surveys.

 The role of user personas: User personas, which are individual archetypes that stand in for the types of people who use a company’s products or services, guide CX research.
 Different personas may have different customer journeys and methods of communication, so they’ll need to be met in different ways, and possibly spoken to in different tones of voice.